 Two years, one hundred weekly columns...
 This Friday, I owe you something special.

 Paulette Goddard, getting into her husband's (Charlie Chaplin) Rolls-Royce Phantom II, invites you to ride with the stars.
 Just to make things clear: today I didn't browse through dozens of web pages and my own archive folders to prepare this column.
 Instead, I simply borrowed the stuff from an…Continue

 In August 80 years ago, precisely on 31 August 1931, a giant flying boat plowed through the waters south of Manhattan.
 Dornier Do X landed after an epic journey across the Atlantic.
-The plane with three decks(!) and six propeller engines on top of its wing must have been a stunning sight even for the…Continue
+The plane with three decks(!) and six propeller engines on top of its wing must have been a stunning sight even for the otherwise in superlatives spoilt New…Continue

 On June 7, 1915, Sublieutenant R.A.J.
-Warneford of the RNAS flew his Morane monoplane over the length of the huge airship, dropping six bombs.…Continue
+Warneford of the RNAS flew his Morane monoplane over the length of the huge airship, dropping six bombs.
+For this mission, Warneford won the Victoria Cross and…Continue

 This is the first I've heard of it but apparently No More Heroes developer Grasshopper Manufacture and Digital Reality, the people who brought us Imperium Galactica, have decided to team up in order to develop a dieselpunk based shooter.